simoncblyth/env/geant4/geometry/collada/dae_cf_wrl.rst

 #. why are AD PMTs in the iPad and meshlab renders all pointing in same direction, and not towards center ?

    * that render was without the ``monkey_matrix_load`` fix ?
+   * YES, looking at WRL render in meshlab shows expected PMT directions

 #.
-VRML2 Y is being rounded to the nearest mm, and X often to nearest 0.1 mm
+VRML2 Y is being rounded to the nearest 1 mm, and X often to nearest 0.1 mm

+   * applying the g4-vrml- fix get max (and avg) offsets down to 0.03 mm

-#. why do the boolean volume vertices depending on which export is done first DAE or WRL  ?
+#. why do the boolean volume vertices depend on which export is done first DAE or WRL  ?

    * this causes between process exports to differ (for boolean volumes), if they differ in export ordering